Will Having an Attorney Make You Look Guilty to The Arizona Nursing Board?

 No, having an attorney represent you before the Arizona Board of Nursing will not make you look guilty.
 The right to counsel is a fundamental right for every nurse licensed in Arizona.

 A professional license defense attorney is a crucial part of the legal process in upholding an individual’s occupational licensing.
-These professionals provide services for individuals who have been charged with unethical behavior or criminal charges, and also protect their right to work.
+These professionals provide services for individuals charged with unethical behavior or criminal charges and protect their right to work.

 The Role of the Arizona Nursing Board Attorney

-- Hearings: If appealed a nurse’s case will move forward to the Office of Administrative Hearings in front of an Administrative Law Judge
+- Hearings: If appealed, a nurse’s case will move forward to the Office of Administrative Hearings in front of an Administrative Law Judge.

 Nurse License Compact

 Nurses in Arizona can get a nursing license that’s good for practicing nursing in other states.
-This can be beneficial as it allows for more job opportunities for the individual.
-The Nurse Licensure Compact (NLC) allows for a recognition of nursing licenses between the states who are members of this compact in the United States.
+It can be beneficial as it allows for more job opportunities for the individual.
+The Nurse Licensure Compact (NLC) provides for recognition of nursing licenses between the states who are members of this compact in the United States.

 Primary State of Residence

-When Arizona is the primary residence and the nurse gets her nursing license, that license will be valid in other states that are members of the Nurse Licensure Compact.
-If the nurse obtained a nursing license in a state that was not their primary state of residence, then that license would not be recognized in other Compact states.
-Having one license for all the states within Arizona and the Nurse Licensure Compact (listed below) makes it so much easier and less burdensome and less costly than trying to obtain single state licenses in each state where the nurse wants to practice.
+When Arizona is the primary residence, and the nurse gets her nursing license, that license will be valid in other states that are members of the Nurse Licensure Compact.
+If the nurse obtained a nursing license in a state that was not their primary residence, other Compact states would not recognize that license.

 Compact License vs Multistate License